spring1843/go-dsa/greedy/README.md

 ### Knapsack

 Given weight capacity of a knapsack like `5`, a list of divisible items (such as pieces of metal) with values and weights like `{Value: 6, Weight: 2}, {Value: 10, Weight: 2}, {Value: 12, Weight: 3}` return the maximum value of items that can be placed in the knapsack like `22`.
 [Solution](knapsack.go), [Tests](knapsack_test.go)

+### Jump Game

+Given a list of integers that representing the maximum posit ions one can jump at any given position like `{1,2,4,2,1}` (at position 1 we can jump up to 1, at position 2 we can jump up to 2), return true if one can reach the last position of the list and false otherwise.
+[Solution](jump_game.go), [Tests](jump_game_test.go)